tidepool-org/blip/README.md

 ## Testing

+### Unit tests

 We use [Mocha](http://visionmedia.github.io/mocha/) with [Chai](http://chaijs.com/) for the test framework, and [Testem](https://github.com/airportyh/testem) as the test runner.

-To run the tests, first install Testem:
+To run the tests locally, first install Testem:

 ```bash
 $ npm install -g testem